amanofbits/tcprofiles/README.md

 # TCProfiles

-TLP Config Profiles (not affiliated with tlp) - A tool that allows to use different profiles of [TLP](https://github.com/linrunner/TLP) configuration
+TLP Config Profiles (not affiliated with tlp) - A small tool that allows to use different profiles of [TLP](https://github.com/linrunner/TLP) configuration

 ## Why?

-TLP is a great tool, but I found myself in situation where I need to change my configuration often, but I haven't found how to use tlp with multiple configs (profiles).
-It allows to set different settings for AC and battery, but as far as I understand, it completely misses the fact that "AC" is not "just AC" anymore.
-Laptops are now powered by type-c and can use PD powerbanks which are still treated as an AC adapter by the laptop, while effectively being an external battery.
+TLP is a great tool, but I found myself in situation where I need to change my configuration often, and I haven't found how to use tlp with multiple configs (profiles).
+It allows to set different settings for AC and battery, but as far as I understand (maybe I missed something while searching?), it ignores the fact that "AC" is not just AC anymore.
+Laptops are now powered via USB type-c and can make use of PD powerbanks which are still treated as an AC adapter by the laptop, while effectively being an external battery.

-This tool was created to work around this problem by quickly switching configuration profiles.
+TCProfiles was created to work around this problem by defining and then quickly switching configuration profiles.

-Of course, you can have multiple config files and replace them, or have them all in tlp.d and rename them, but this looks impractical to me if has to be done often.
+Of course you can have multiple config files and replace them, or have them all in tlp.d and rename them to change priorities, but it looks impractical to me if has to be done often.
-This is why this tool was created.
-It allows to create one single template config with different profiles, and apply them using few commands as necessary.
+This is why TCProfiles was created.
+It allows to create one single template config with different profiles, and apply them as necessary, using just a few commands.
 Yes, this probably can be done with single small bash script but I just find Go easier to work with.

 ## Building

+You can just grab the amd64 linux release build from releases section, or build from source.

 if you have Golang installed, then simply grab the repo, and run
 ```